WASHINGTON — President Trump’s golf empire could benefit from taxpayer-funded bailout loans if a pitch from the golf lobby wins support in Congress.

 An influential golf political advocacy group with ties to Trump’s company has reached out to members of Congress with a proposal to make federal coronavirus rescue loans more widely accessible to the golf world, including a change that could enable Trump’s company to borrow millions if accepted.

-The recent economic downturn has shuttered golf courses across the country and hammered Trump’s company, which relies on income from over a dozen golf courses.
+The recent economic downturn has shuttered golf courses across the country and hammered Trump’s company, which relies on income from over a dozen golf properties.
 Trump’s golf holdings accounted for roughly half of his reported 2018 income of $440 million, and the crisis is costing his properties an estimated $1 million a day in lost revenue.
 Trump’s flagship properties in Florida announced hundreds of temporary layoffs this month.

 Congress has moved to forbid Trump from awarding himself crisis loans, but changes to the rules favoring the golf business could empower him to do so anyway.